joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/12/world/europe/england-fatal-shooting-plymouth.html?searchResultPosition=2

 **While Democrats eye urban gains, Republicans will rely on drawing favorable districts.**\
 `Gains in metropolitan areas seemed to buoy Democratic hopes.
-But the census data also signaled the beginning of an intense phase of congressional redistricting that is expected to help Republicans.`\
+But the census data also signaled the start of congressional redistricting fights that are expected to help Republicans.`\
 https://nytimes.com/2021/08/12/us/democrats-republicans-redistricting-census.html?searchResultPosition=3

 **Diversity rises in Georgia, with whites making up only half the state.**\